 vege - Fotolia

-GitHub, arguably the most popular hosting service for code version control, has changed the rules of its free plan and beefed up GitHub Enterprise to entice more developers.
+GitHub, arguably the most popular hosting service for code version control, has changed the rules of its free and beefed up GitHub Enterprise to entice more developers.

-Changes to GitHub's free plan enables users to have unlimited free private repositories, so developers can support private projects that are visible only to collaborators.
-The catch is the free plan will only allow a maximum of three collaborators.
+Changes to GitHub's free enables users to have unlimited free private repositories, so developers can support private projects that are visible only to collaborators.
+The catch is the free will only allow a maximum of three collaborators.

 This ceiling is fine for independent developers and small teams building projects, though it will likely restrict enterprise use to line-of-business teams that build limited projects or departmental teams that launch pilot or exploratory efforts.
 Enterprise developers likely use the paid enterprise versions of GitHub, which already provide private repositories, said Edwin Yuen, an analyst at Enterprise Strategy Group (ESG) in Milford, Mass.